konstantinosalatzas/callisthenes/README.md

 * HTML/CSS front-end

-### Training tracking
+### Trainings

-The users can track their:
+The user can track his:

 1. trainings done at specified dates and
 2. for each training the performed sets of exercises/skills/combos (with reps, resistance and more)

-### Meal tracking
+### Meals

-The users can track their:
+The user can track his:

-1. meals at specified dates and
+1. meals had at specified dates and
-2. for each meal its ingredients (with quantity, macronutrients and more)
+2. for each meal its ingredients (with quantities, macronutrients and more)